Raising a Family in France – Guide for Expats

 One of the most generous family policy systems in France

-- Education: Public schools are free or they are ridiculously cheap, even for university.
-Pre-schooling is also available to most children, providing an early start.
+• Education: Public schools are free, or they are ridiculously cheap, even for university.
+Preschool is also available for most children, providing an early start

 French Cuisine and the Culture of French Mealtimes

 In France, meals are the pride of family life.
-Kids get lots and lots of foods early on, encouraging them to develop a taste for more expensive ones.
-Mealtimes on a schedule — fewer snack breaks, more shared meals — can limit snacking beyond hunger and teach kids to wait.
+Kids get lots and many foods early on, encouraging them to develop a taste for more expensive ones.
+Mealtimes on a schedule—fewer snack breaks, more shared meals—can limit snacking beyond hunger and teach kids to wait.

-French kids are offered just a taste of vegetables, new flavors and conviviality from the table.
-Eating meals is a setting in which children are taught many skills: manners, gratitude, talking with others.
+French kids are offered just a taste of vegetables, new flavors, and conviviality from the table.
+Children learn many skills during mealtimes, including manners, gratitude, and social communication.

 Raising a Family in France: Tips for Expat Families